BingeCoder02/COVID-19-Data-Analysis/README.md

 Heatmaps for visualizing the intensity of cases geographically.

 ## Data
-The data used in this project can be obtained from reputable sources such as:
+The data used in this project can be obtained from reputable sources :
-<a href = "https://ourworldindata.org/covid-deaths" target = "_main"> Our World in Data - Covid Deaths </a>
+# <a href = "https://ourworldindata.org/covid-deaths" target = "_main"> Our World in Data - Covid Deaths </a>

 ## Tools Used
 Microsoft SQL Server